huggingface/transformers/docs/source/testing.rst

 Capturing logger stream
 ~~~~~~~~~~~~~~~~~~~~~~~

-If you need to validate the output of a logger, you can use ``CaptureLogger``:
+If you need to validate the output of a logger, you can use :obj:`CaptureLogger`:

 .. code-block:: python